checarlos87/node-comic-fetcher/README.md

 # Node Comic Fetcher

-This app was created as a simple node exercise that illustrates the use of Express and Nunjucks.
+This app was created as a simple node exercise that illustrates the use of Express and Nunjucks.  xkcd is fetched through a JSON file the author publishes and Whomp and Twogag are fetched through their respective RSS feeds.

 Please support the three comics referenced in this app: